How to Find OBD2 Ports in Any Vehicle (Photo Guide)

 1. Easy GPS Tracker Setup

 No wires, no mechanic, no headaches.
-Just plug your tracker straight into the OBD2 port and boom, you’re live.
+Just plug your tracker straight into the OBD2 port and you're live.
+Devices like the Konnect OBD2 GPS Tracker snap right in, which means real-time tracking without tearing your dashboard apart.

 2. Faster Diagnostics